Cycles in spherical Deligne complexes and application to $K(\pi,1)$-conjecture for Artin groups: One side flagness in

 \section{One side flagness in $H_3$}

-The main goal of this section is to prove the following. \begin{thm} Let $\Lambda$ be the Dynkin diagram of type $H_3$ with vertex set $\{a,b,c\}$ such that $m_{ab}=5$, $m_{bc}=3$.
+The main goal of this section is to prove the following. \begin{thm} Let $\Lambda$ be the Coxeter diagram of type $H_3$ with the set of nodes $\{a,b,c\}$ such that $m_{ab}=5$, $m_{bc}=3$.
 Let $\Delta$ be the Artin complex of the Artin group $A_\Lambda$ with the order on its vertex induced from $a<b<c$ (see Definition~\ref{def:order}).
 Then $\Delta$ is downward flag. \end{thm}

 \begin{proof} For $i\in\mathbb Z/3\mathbb Z$, let $x_i$ be a lower bound of $y_i$ and $y_{i+1}$.
 We assume $\{x_1,x_2,x_3\}$ are pairwise distinct, otherwise the theorem is clear.
 If one of $\{y_1,y_2,y_3\}$, say $y_1$, is of type $\hat a$, then we must have $y_1\le y_2$ and $y_1\le y_3$, and the theorem is clear.
 So we assume none of $\{y_1,y_2,y_3\}$ is of type $\hat a$.